Particular/docs.particular.net/transports/sql/operations-scripting.md

  - transports/sqlserver/operations-scripting
 ---

-The following include both C# code examples and PowerShell scripts to facilitate deployment and operations against the SQL Server Transport.
+The following includes SQL scripts, C# code examples, and PowerShell scripts to facilitate deployment and operations against the SQL Server Transport.

 ## Inspecting messages in the queue